 Looking forward to Labor Day and the three-day weekend?
-We certainly are, and for us it always feels like the start to summer.
+We certainly are, and for us, it always feels like the start of summer.
 But before you head into the weekend, check out our top four tips for staying out of legal trouble over Labor Day weekend.

 3. If you’re under the age of 21, don’t drink – it’s the law.
 Some states allow exceptions to the minimum legal drinking age, but Pennsylvania is not one of them.
 Even if you’re drinking at home with parental consent and supervision, it’s illegal – and your parents could be charged with furnishing alcohol to a minor, which carries a minimum $1,000 fine and occasionally jail time.
 An underage drinking conviction is on your record until you turn 21.

 4. Be polite.
 It might not get you out of a ticket or an arrest, but being polite might help you down the road.
 In my experience, it only hurts your case if you act obscenely or belligerent toward law enforcement during the DUI case process.

 If you’re still deciding what you might do this weekend, think about catching one of the Barnstormers’ three home games and enjoy post-game fireworks!
 Nearby in Manheim, check out the sixth annual Great Pennsylvania FlavorFest – there will be food and drink samples, craft vendors, live music, and much more.

 So whether you’re planning on having a cookout, attending a party, or checking out some events around town this weekend, we wish you a happy and safe Labor Day weekend.